-In 2012, the collections of the former British Empire and Commonwealth Museum (BECM) were transferred to the care of Bristol Museums, Galleries and Archives.
-This major collection covers a wide range of material relating to the countries of the British Empire and the Commonwealth.
+The British Empire and Commonwealth Collection is in the care of Bristol Museums and Bristol Archives.
+This major and unique collection covers a wide range of material relating to the countries of the British Empire and the Commonwealth.

-There is also an oral history archive, developed by BECM, covering a vast range of anecdotes and opinions from many people who lived and worked in the former Empire and Commonwealth, from nurses to geologists.
-The transfer also included the library established by the Imperial Institute and developed by BECM.
+There is also an oral history archive, developed by the former museum, covering a vast range of anecdotes and opinions from many people who lived and worked in the former Empire and Commonwealth, from nurses to geologists.

-The transfer to Bristol Museums, Galleries and Archives was a great opportunity to integrate the best of this material into our collections and displays, to use it for community-led projects and to build a research resource.
-The collection is still being documented - writing descriptions, recording associated information, photographing everything and conserving objects where needed.
+Some of this material is now being used in our collections and displays, as content for community-led projects and to build a research resource.
+The Collection is still being documented and catalogued - writing descriptions, recording associated information, photographing objects and digitising some of the images and films.

 The catalogue here has been replaced; please use this link to access the new British Empire & Commonwealth Collection catalogue to search for objects and archives.
 You can find out more about some of the objects in the collection by following the link below.

 Image: 'The State Entry into Delhi' by Roderick McKenzie, showing the procession of dignitaries at the 1903 Delhi Durbar, marking the accession of King Edward VII as Emperor of India (2002/156/001)